PMassicotte/eemR/README.md

 EEM can be read using the `eem_read()` function. *Please fill an [issue](https://github.com/PMassicotte/eemR/issues) if you have other file formats you would like to add to the package*.

+Please note that the ‘eemR’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.